Homeopathy Makes No Sense!

 Ugh!
 Elaine!
 What’s up with all of this crap in drugs that are supposedly deemed safe?
 How do all these side-effects get the approval of the FDA?

-Get a load of this set-up.
+Here’s the set-up.
 The “medicines” used by this profession don’t cure, they merely suppress symptoms.
 On top of not curing, they cause disease!
 It is impossible to comprehend that a drug that is meant to cure ONE disease simultaneously causes twenty others!
 How does this continue to go unnoticed?
-Because no one thinks of it that way!
+But no one thinks of it that way!
 They call these other diseases “side effects”, diminishing their importance.

 I can’t remember the last time I saw a doctor–except for the dentist (you really do have to keep up with the dentist!)
-What I’m saying is, the medical profession is a racket!
-By all rights, doctors should be struggling to make a decent living because no one, really, needs their services unless they’re in an accident.
+What I’m saying is, the medical profession is a shameless racket that I don’t want to have anything to do with.
+By all rights, doctors should be struggling to make a living because no one, really, needs their “services” unless they’ve been in an accident.

 I Can’t Get The Hang of Materia Medica!

 But you ask an interesting question.
 How can we learn to recognize a remedy?
 A remedy has pages and pages of symptoms.
-Pretty soon they start to all look alike!
+Pretty soon all the remedies start to all look alike!
 You know, I think this is why it takes years to learn homeopathy!
 I think it’s why many of our most famous homeopaths are “old”, because by the time you’re competent enough in this field, you’re a senior citizen!
-I look around at all the famous homeopaths in the world.
-Who are they?
-Roger Morrison, Robin Murphy, Andre Saine, Luc De Schepper, David Little, George Vithoulkas, Miranda Castro, Judyth and Bob (and even me!)–we’re all old!
-It takes this long to read all the books and hear all the lectures that might make our learning of materia medica possible.

 I have really tried to help this process along through my monthly Quiz in this ezine.
 Are you a regular reader of it?
 I often do famous people so you can see them in videos being Sulphur, Arsenicum, Lycopodium, Calc-carb or Phosphorus, etc. The Hpathy Quiz is a great resource for learning materia medica.
 You might even call it a class in learning remedies and how to prescribe.
-Go into the ezine archives and read the quiz answers.
+Go into the ezine archives and read the quiz answers, and go to my website and click on “Famous Person Materia Medica”.

 Secondly, even though Robin Murphy was my teacher, I have bought as many seminars on tape and CD from as many different homeopaths as I could get a hold of; because, if you learn just from one person, you get a flat, one-dimensional look into a remedy; but, for every new teacher you get, that remedy portrait takes on layers and becomes clearer and clearer!
 Any chance you get to buy case conference tapes or CD’s, I would do it.